 Cannop Ponds are two large ponds, located to the north of Parkend in the Forest of Dean and near to the Speech House Hotel.
-The ponds, and surrounding area, are a popular destination for tourists, walkers and off-road cyclists.
+The ponds, and surrounding area, are a popular destination for tourists, walkers, fishing and off-road cyclists.
 There is a car park for visitors to park in which has picnic tables nearby.

-Cannop Ponds history
+Cannop Ponds History

 They formed Cannop ponds in 1825 and 1829 to supply a waterwheel at the nearby Parkend Ironworks, possibly using ore mined in the local area.
 Since 1983, Gloucestershire Wildlife Trust has managed parts of the ponds.
 In recent history, the ponds have become a popular tourist destination.

 The ponds are home to lots of wildlife, including birds of prey, songbirds and wildfowl.
-Birds to look out for on the water is a pair of mute swans, mandarin ducks and reed warblers.
+Birds to look out for on the water include a pair of mute swans, mandarin ducks and reed warblers.

 The ponds have fishing jetties used by the Yorkley angling club, supposedly these are the best waters in the Forest of dean for angling.
 You can buy Day permits from the bank, or the club bailiff or local fishing tackle shops.
 Fish known to be in the ponds include Carp, Bream, Tench, Pike, Roach, Perch, Rudd and Chub.

-Hot and cold refreshments available from a mobile food truck on weekdays in the summer and most weekends throughout the year, weather permitting.
+Hot and cold refreshments are available from a mobile food truck on weekdays in the summer and most weekends throughout the year, weather permitting.
 There are picnic tables for visitors to take their own food to enjoy.

 The Speech House Hotel, a former hunting lodge, is close to the ponds and serve great food and has a pleasant beer garden.
 You could even plan your route to include a refreshment stop here.
-If heading towards Parkend you could visit the dog-friendly Woodman Inn for a meal out or just a refreshing drink.
+If heading towards Parkend, you could visit the dog-friendly Woodman Inn for a meal out or just a refreshing drink.